vladserheev/final_project/README.md

 # final_project
-This is final project of the first course in Kiev Politechinikal University.
+This is final project of the first year in Kiev Politechiniс University.